nikbearbrown/mba-corporate-finance/chapters/01-the-cfos-first-question.md

 And the memo goes to the board, where it will be read by people who will ask harder questions than any exam.

 The textbook can give you the theory.
-This book tries to do one additional thing: describe the practices — input verification, transparent calculation, honest risk-naming — that connect the theory to a memo you would actually sign your name to.
+What I'm trying to do in these pages is something additional: describe the practices — input verification, transparent calculation, honest risk-naming — that connect the theory to a memo you would actually sign your name to.

 Maya's Friday memo will recommend debt financing, contingent on the covenant analysis from the treasurer and the EBITDA verification from operations.
 Whether it goes to the board on the 15th is not her decision.
 The analysis is.